Okay, so you love travel. And you want to do it all the time — maybe even full time.

 Therefore, it makes sense to create a course to further help your audience.
 You already have a group of people in your community that you know want your guidance on a certain topic.
 There’s your course idea right there.

 The other great thing is it’s super easy to create a course on a platform like Teachable.
+My link gets you a two-week free trial, no credit card required!

 Actually, it’s no harder than writing a blog post in WordPress.
 I use Teachable and you can easily add PDFs, videos, pictures, surveys, quizzes and more.